urani-trade/solana-dev-onboarding-rs/chapters/03_anchor.md

 <br>

-* Where you define the business logic, by writing functions that can be called by clietns or other programs.
+* Where you define the business logic by writing functions that clients or other programs can call:

 ```rust
 #[program]